April 27

 If you buy a commercial grade induction burner for home use, the warranty may be automatically voided.
 This is because of the difference in wiring between commercial kitchens and home kitchens: most 1,800W appliances require a dedicated 15 amp circuit.
 If you power the commercial induction cooktop improperly, you can damage it.

 This is true for most commercial grade induction burners.
-In fact, if it isn't an issue, it may not be a true commercial-grade product, even if claiming to be.
+In fact, if it isn't an issue, it may not be a true commercial-grade product.

 This doesn't necessarily leave you out of luck.
-If you do decide to buy commercial grade, get an extended warranty from the third party dealer (such as Amazon).
+You may be able to get an extended warranty from a third party dealer (such as Amazon), or from your credit card.
 That way, you're covered if something goes wrong and the manufacturer doesn't honor the warranty.

-You may think this is a stellar reason to NOT buy commercial grade, but we disagree.
-The advantages in quality, durability, and performance are so great, we believe you should be willing to take this risk--especially if you can purchase a third party warranty for the product.
+You may think this is a good reason to NOT buy commercial grade, but we disagree.
+The advantages in quality, durability, and performance are so great, we believe you should be willing to take this risk--especially if you can get a third party warranty for the product.

 Buy a commercial grade induction cooktop at your own risk:

-Most commercial-grade induction burner warranties do not cover home useI.
+Most commercial-grade induction burner warranties do not cover home use.
 If a third party extended warranty is available, such as on Amazon, we recommend buying it.
-But even if there isn't, don't shy away from commercial grade quality: a commercial grade induction burner should last for many years.
+But even if there isn't, don't shy away from commercial grade quality: a commercial grade induction burner should last for many years, even without a warranty.

 Pros and Cons of Buying a Commercial Grade Induction Cooktop